AMWA-TV/bcp-003/security-proposal.md

 # AMWA NMOS APIs Security Proposal

-The AMWA NMOS APIs IS-04, IS-05 and IS-06 are an important building block of the future of IP broadcast production.
+The AMWA NMOS APIs IS-04, IS-05 and IS-06 are an important building block of the future of broadcast production.
 Between them they provide an open, cross vendor inter-operable solution for discovery and registration, connection management, and network control.
 These APIs build on existing web technologies such as HTTP, REST and JSON.
 One of